Black Hole (comics): Plot

 Later, an unknown mutated man murders Rob as he leaves Chris' tent one night.
-Chris does not know of Rob's fate, and is devastated by his disappearance.
+Chris does not know of Rob's fate and is devastated by his disappearance.
 Chris starts going to The Pit, where she encounters Keith, a regular visitor who brings supplies to the teens.
 After pressuring her for some time, Keith convinces Chris to stay at a tract house that he is watching while its owners are on vacation.
-Chris eventually invites some of the other teens that frequent The Pit to stay at the tract house, which they proceed to destroy to Keith's detriment.
+Chris eventually invites some of the other teens who frequent The Pit to stay at the tract house, which they proceed to destroy to Keith's detriment.
 Chris becomes closer to Dave, and the two often spend time together.
 However, Dave's true sinister nature shows when Chris rejects his advances.
 With Chris locked inside her room, Dave shoots most of the teens living in the house using a gun that he had stolen from Chris' tent.
 Chris flees through an open window, and Keith discovers the bodies minutes after Dave leaves.

 Dave is seen ordering a bucket of chicken and bringing it to his friend Rick, who murdered Rob at Dave's behest.
 While Rick eats, Dave shoots him in the head and then himself.
 Keith calls Eliza and the two flee town with survivors Carla and Doug.
 After dropping off Carla and Doug, Keith and Eliza check into a motel, where they are fearful of the future, but happy together.
 Meanwhile, Chris hitchhikes to a beach where she and Rob had spent time together.
-Realizing that he is gone forever, and swearing to remember him, Chris swims out into the ocean, uncertain of her future.
+Realizing that he is gone forever, and promising to remember him, Chris swims out into the ocean, uncertain of her future.